statisticsnorway/dapla-project/localstack/README.md

-open-jupyter                                  Open Jupyter in your browser open-hadoop-cluster                           Open Hadoop cluster browser open-hadoop-hdfs                              Open Hadoop nameserver/dataserver open-lds-client                               Open Linked Data Store Client in your browser open-dapla-workbench                          Open Dapla Workbench in your browser open-dapla-user-access-admin                  Open Dapla User Access Admin in your browser print-local-changes                           Show a brief summary of local changes
+open-jupyter                                  Open Jupyter in your browser open-hadoop-cluster                           Open Hadoop cluster browser open-hadoop-hdfs                              Open Hadoop nameserver/dataserver open-dapla-metadata-explorer                  Open Dapla Metadata Explorer in your browser open-dapla-workbench                          Open Dapla Workbench in your browser open-dapla-user-access-admin                  Open Dapla User Access Admin in your browser print-local-changes                           Show a brief summary of local changes